 Welcome

-This is the group webpage for plasma edge physics and plasmas surface interactions in presence of three-dimensional (3D) plasma boundaries.
+This is the 3D-PSI group webpage for plasma edge physics and plasma surface interactions in the presence of three-dimensional (3D) plasma boundaries.
 This is a situation relevant to tokamak devices with resonant magnetic field perturbations applied and stellarators as inherently 3D systems.

-We tackle the cutting edge topics in the field on large-scale facilities and address important basic plasma science questions such as generation of high-density plasmas with helicon waves.
-The later topic has become relevant recently for next-generation wakefield accelerators and we are a member of the AWAKE project at CERN.
+We tackle cutting edge topics in the field on large-scale facilities and address important basic plasma science questions, such as the generation of high-density plasmas with helicon waves.
+The latter topic has become relevantxt-generation wakefield accelerators, recently for ne and we are a member of the AWAKE project at CERN.

 Meet Professor Oliver Schmitz